chaolinhan/MSc_Project/paper.md

 -   Distance
     -   Sum of square errors (Euclidean distance)
     -   Adaptive distance function
+    -   Noise model
 -   Kernel
     -   Uniform
     -   Normal
     -   Multivariate normal
     -   Multivariate normal K neighbour
     -   Multivariate normal OCM

+# Optimizing Threshold–Schedules

+-   Showed: the current preferred method of choosing thresholds as a pre-determined quantile of the distances between simulated and observed data from the previous population, can lead to the inferred posterior distribution **being very different to the true posterior**.
+-   Thus threshold `eps` selection is an important challenge
+-   Proposed a better eps schedule